Fun and Practical Tablet Apps for Seniors

-Traditionally, we tend to associate technology with the younger generation, yet, older adults are surprisingly proficient with a range of modern technology.
-For example, 59% of Americans aged 65 and above go online and 77% of this population use cellphones.
+Traditionally, we tend to associate technology with The Info Blog younger generation, yet, older adults are surprisingly proficient with a range of modern technology.
+For example, 59% of Americans aged 65 and above go online, and 77% of this population use cell phones.

-In fact, 23% of this population actively play games using cellphones, computers or gaming systems.
+23% of this population actively play games using cellphones, computers, or gaming systems.

-Not only do these figures indicate significant technology use, but the numbers are also continuing to grow.
+Not only do these figures indicate effective technology use, but the numbers are also continuing to grow.

 In particular, tablets are an example of modern technology that many seniors can use very effectively.

 The term tablet refers to touchscreen-based computers that tend to be light and easily portable.
 The iPad is one of the more well-known examples of these, although there are many others.